carbynestack/carbynestack.github.io/docs/community/events/csc23/index.md

 <span class="gsoc-topic-section-title">Building Cross-Language Carbyne Stack
 Clients Using WebAssembly</span>

-???+ info "Jared Weinfurtner (Software Consultant/Engineer, Bosch Digital), Nicolai Huening (TBD)"
+???+ info "Jared Weinfurtner (Software Consultant/Engineer, Bosch Digital), Nicolai Huening (Working Student, SAP Research)"

     Jared is a Software Consultant & Engineer at Bosch with over 15 years of experience.
 He is a part of the Innovation Execution department at Bosch